 The Oil and Gas Industry

 - The Iranian economy is heavily dependent on the lucrative oil and gas sector.
-But the vagueries of the oil markets and Iran’s reliance on a single resource for most of its income has created disincentives to develop a more diversified and globally integrated economy.
-Consequently, the sector has been a source of periodic but persistent economic instablity.
+The vagaries of oil markets and Iran’s reliance on a single resource for most of its income have created disincentives to develop a more diversified and globally integrated economy.
+This weakness has made sanctions more potent.
+But impaired access to imports may have also boosted domestic production to some extent.
+Nonetheless, the oil and gas sector has been a source of periodic but persistent economic instability.

-- Iran’s oil and gas sectors have critical structural problems.
-Subsidized prices and a population that has doubled sinec the 1979 revolution has created excessive demand.
-Supply has been stymied by underinvestment caused by financial constraints, technical shortages and sanctions.
-Iran is a net importer of gas and is under pressure to avoid becoming a net importer of oil.
+- Iran’s oil and gas sectors have faced key structural problems.
+On the demand side, subsidized prices and a population that has doubled since the 1979 revolution have created excessive demand.
+On the supply side, an aging oil resource base has been stymied by financial constraints, technical shortages, sanctions, and using gas to stimulate oil production.

-- International sanctions will slow investment in the oil and gas sector in the next few years, which could lead to a decline in output.
+- The end of international sanctions may revive investment in the oil and gas sector in the short term, which could lead to an increase in oil and gas output.

-- A sharply lower oil price would destabilize the Iranian economy, since Iran balances its external accounts around $75 per barrel.
+- The sharply lower oil price could keep the Iranian economy on the defensive, since Iran balances its external accounts around $75 per barrel.

 "The Iran Primer"--Book Overview